 Fujifilm X100T vs Leica D-LUX Typ 109

-The Fujifilm X100T and the Leica D-LUX (Typ 109) are two digital cameras that were officially introduced in September 2014.
+The Fujifilm X100T and the Leica D-LUX (Typ 109) are two enthusiast cameras that were officially introduced in September 2014.
 Both the X100T and the D-LUX Typ 109 are fixed lens compact cameras that are based on an APS-C (X100T) and a Four Thirds (D-LUX Typ 109) sensor.
 The Fujifilm has a resolution of 16 megapixels, whereas the Leica provides 12.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.